 Estate Planning Tips

-- If you’re seeking more detailed advice instead of or in addition to your own estate planning steps, consider reaching out to a financial professional.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors, get started now.
+- If you’re seeking more detailed advice in addition to your own estate planning steps, you may want to consider reaching out to a financial advisor.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Estate planning is all about looking ahead and mapping out your plan as best as possible.
 If you’re going the DIY route, make sure you’re aware of the possible financial consequences.
 Read more about the dangers of DIY estate planning and five estate planning mistakes you can’t afford to make.